 - Lifeforms: For some reason I’ve been thinking a lot about tamagotchi recently, and the strange fact that we’ve not had any interesting developments in the ‘virtual pet or lifeform’ space for quite a while, despite the immense computational advances that the past few decades have seen.
 Lifeforms is perhaps a counter to that – although I regret to inform you that, yes, it’s a fcuking NFT project.
 “Lifeforms are NFT-based entities.
 Like any living thing, lifeforms need regular care in order to thrive.
 If not properly looked after, lifeforms die.
 A lifeform that has died will no longer appear in wallets, is not transferable, and cannot be brought back to life in any way.
 How do you care for a lifeform?
 Within 90 days of receiving it, you must give it away…Lifeforms are open for public creation.
 The amount of lifeforms that can be created is uncapped.
 After lifeforms has been open for some time, this page will include population and life expectancy data.
 For the moment, this information is unknown.
 Lifeforms run on polygon, a proof of stake network with a low ecological footprint.
 Currently, lifeform creation costs ~10 MATIC.”
 So at the time of writing that’s less than a tenner – which, fine, is still ten quid, but doesn’t feel like an insurmountable cost to mess around with blockchain-based VIRTUAL LIFE.

 - Notable People: A brilliant little bit of dataviz, this.
 Notable People is a visualisation of where particularly significant humans were born – spin the globe, zoom and pan, and see where some of our species’ great achievers drew their first breaths.
-Such a smart use of open data, this – it takes data from Wikipedia and crunches it to decide which names should show up where (to determine relative noteworthiness.
+Such a smart use of open data, this – it takes data from Wikipedia and crunches it to decide which names should show up where (there’s a nice thread here talking about some of the anomalies that this throws up, including Natalie Portman being more notable than Jesus), using stuff like ‘average article length’ to determine relative noteworthiness.
 This has been everywhere in the past fortnight, so I imagine you’re probably seen it already, but in case not it really is quite a wonderful timesink and you can’t fail to learn things (such as that Camilla Parker Bowles was born near where I live in London, and that Hugh Grant was born exactly where you expect him to have been).

 - The Kubrick Times: One of the (many) great things about the Big AI Boom of 2022 is all the interesting ways in which people are using the exciting new creative machine tools at their disposal for collaborative projects – so it is with this one, by Matt Round.
 The Kubrick Times takes as its starting point a fictional series of stories whose headlines were mocked up in 2001: A Space Odyssey as part of the worldbuilding effort.
 “For 2001: A Space Odyssey, Kubrick’s team wrote 36 futuristic New York Times headlines to appear on iPad-like devices.
 HAL 9000 isn’t available, so we used OpenAI’s neural network tech to turn those headlines into full AI‑generated articles.
 GPT-3 wrote text from prompts based on the 36 original headlines, along with additional fact boxes from related phrases.
 DALL·E 2 produced images using a similar process.
 The fake ads use AI-generated photos and slogans.
 New York weather data for the year 2001 was sourced from Visual Crossing Weather.”
 This works SO well – Matt spent a lot of time curating and tweaking this to make it good, and you can read a thread of the process here should you be interested (you should be – it’s rare that someone takes the time to talk you through the process of taking something from concept-to-reality, and it’s always useful to see how people think and do) – and there really is something slightly-magical about this marriage of man and machine.
 I am sure that this stuff will all get old sooner rather than later – as previously mentioned, I already have a slight degree of AI-image fatigue – but it’s hard not to get slightly-excited by the possibilities afforded by Centauring with this stuff.
 You can see a similar project at The Daily Wrong, which posts GPT-3 articles and Dall-E created images to produce an entirely-fake news website – less interesting, imho, but there’s a whole space here which feels like it’s going to end up being 99% of the internet in approximately three years’ time.